 Jill has research experience in both the controlled laboratory environment and in the field, and has worked extensively with the Rail and Healthcare Industries investigating sleep loss, workload, operational performance, safety and health.
 Her work has been funded by the ARC, NHMRC, NIH, CRC for Rail Innovation, SafeWorkSA, and industry partners.
 She has co-authored more than one hundred articles and book chapters.
 Her work has been cited more than 2900 times Google Scholar.
 In 2017 Jill received the Australian Council for Graduate Research Award for Excellence in Graduate Research Supervision.
 Jill is also a qualified Biostatistician and has specific expertise in analysing large and complex datasets.

 Qualified clinical psychologist and researcher, Kurt is interested in all works to do with sleep, both applied and theoretical, and is currently working on several projects examinng sleep in children and adults.
 Kurt also co-leads the Paediatric Sleep Research Group at the Women's and Children's Hospital.

-Dr Hannah Keage
+A/Prof Hannah Keage